8.1 A Favorite Rule

 Except for the two scales at the bottom, the other scales on the front of the rule are not labeled.
 However, the standard scales are easy to identify: the K scale is at the top, followed by the usual A and B scales, a CI scale in the middle, followed by the C and D scales; then there is a P scale at the bottom of the rule, which gives \(\sqrt{1-x^2}\), where \(x\) is read on the D scale.
 See Slide Rule ABC’s and D’s for more information on all the scales.

 A total of 5 hairlines appear on the front of the cursor.
 Besides the main hairline for primary use, the other four can be used for quick common calculations.
-For instance, if the main hairline (labeled d) is indicating the diameter of a circle, then the upper left short hairline (labeled q) gives the area of the circle.
-The other hairlines, labeled PS and kW give conversions between horsepower and kilowatts, respectively, in power calculations.
-(1 HP = 0.746 kW.)
-Note that a “conversion” is the multiplication by a factor, which is simply a particular offset on a log scale.
+For instance, if the main hairline (labeled d

-The cursor extends beyond the face of the rule to cover the top and bottom sides as well, and includes separate hairlines for reading scales located on the sides bringing the total number of hairlines to 7 on this rule.
-For trigonometry, a sine/cosine scale from \(5.8^\circ\) to \(90^\circ\) is on the side at the bottom of the rule.
+The cursor extends beyond the face of the rule to cover the top and bottom edges as well, and includes separate hairlines for reading scales located on the sides bringing the total number of hairlines to 7 on this rule.
+For trigonometry, a sine/cosine scale from \(5.8^\circ\) to \(90^\circ\) is on the bottom edge of the rule.
 When the hairline is aligned with one of the black numbers, that angle’s sine is read on the D scale; if the red numbers are used, the D scale displays that angle’s cosine.
 Just below the sine/cosine scale is a tangent/cotangent scale that works similarly for angles between \(5.8^\circ\) and \(45^\circ\).

 On the upper side of the rule, along its edge, the centimeter scale can be used for measurements; next to this is an L scale (labeled \({\rm lg~x}\) here) for finding common logarithms of the numbers along the D scale.